-They shall be paid a remuneration as may be mutually agreed upon between the Board of Directors and the Statutory Auditors.
+The remuneration proposed to be paid to M/s.
+M S K C & Associates, Chartered Accountants, for the financial year 2024-25 is ₹ 26,00,000/- (Rupees Twenty-Six Lakhs Only).
+The remuneration to be paid to Statutory Auditors for the remaining term shall be mutually agreed between the Board of Directors and Statutory Auditors, from time to time.
 The Board of Directors in consultation with the Audit Committee may alter and vary the terms and conditions of appointment, including remuneration, in such manner and to such extent as may be mutually agreed with the Statutory Auditors.